 All DIS Copenhagen students will need to use the DSB app to purchase tickets throughout their semester abroad.
-Whether you live within walking distance of DIS or have a Commuter Card or a Semester Bike, you will need to purchase single tickets on public transportation for personal travel and DIS-related academic and social events.
+Whether you live within walking distance of DIS or have a Commuter Card, you will need to purchase single tickets on public transportation for personal travel and DIS-related academic and social events.

 Buying Single Tickets on the DSB App